- University Development

 A memorandum of understanding signed between City University of Hong Kong (CityU) and Huizhou Municipal People's Government for CityU’s Huizhou Project (the Project) on 6 February will enhance academic and research collaboration.

-The Chief Executive of the Hong Kong Special Administrative Region (HKSAR) Government, Ms Carrie Lam Cheng Yuet-ngor, has previously stated that the development of the Guangdong–Hong Kong–Macau Bay Area (Bay Area) would be a focus for future collaboration between the three places.
+The Chief Executive of the Hong Kong Special Administrative Region (HKSAR), Mrs Carrie Lam Cheng Yuet-ngor, has previously stated that the development of the Guangdong–Hong Kong–Macau Bay Area (Bay Area) would be a focus for future collaboration between the three places.
 The Project echoes calls by the Government of the People's Republic of China and HKSAR Government to develop the Bay Area, by establishing a new model for deepening collaboration with the mainland in areas of technology, research and education.

 Professor Way Kuo, CityU President, and Mr Mai Jiaomeng, Deputy Municipal Committee Secretary and Mayor of Huizhou Municipal People's Government, signed the memorandum during a ceremony in Huizhou.